Shelburne Cultural Council

 not discriminate against any resident for any reason

 be physically accessible to all

-Applicant eligibility.
-Applicants must reside in, or be located in, Massachusetts.
+applicants who reside in, or are located in, Massachusetts

-Unincorporated associations that can establish a nonprofit objective.
-A group of individuals coming together with a common purpose (e.g., local community band, theater group) that do not have nonprofit status.
+unincorporated associations that can establish a nonprofit objective; for example, a group of individuals coming together with a common purpose such as a community band or theater group that do not have non-profit status

-Public schools, libraries, other municipal agencies, and the Local Cultural Council itself.
+public schools, libraries, and other municipal agencies, and LCC itself

-Religious organizations.
-Religious organizations or groups with a religious affiliation are eligible to apply for funding for cultural programming that is available to the general public.
-LCCs can only approve applications that are primarily cultural in their intent and do not have the effect of advancing religion.
+religious organizations, or groups with a religious affiliation can apply for cultural programs that serve the general public, keeping in mind that LCCs can only approve applications that are primarily cultural in their intent and do not have the effect of advancing religion

 How Grant Recipients Are Paid